212221040055/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 ```

 Program to implement the SVM For Spam Mail Detection..
-Developed by: KARTHIKEYAN R
+Developed by: N.Hemavathi
-RegisterNumber:  212222240046
+RegisterNumber:  212221040055

 import chardet